TianhuaGao/TianhuaGao.github.io/content/authors/admin/_index.md

 ---

 Tianhua Gao is currently pursuing the Ph.D. degree with the Graduate School of Systems and Information Engineering, University of Tsukuba, Japan.
+During his doctoral study, he has been awarded the University of Tsukuba Fellowship and the SPRING Next-Generation Researcher Scholarship (funded by the Japan Science and Technology Agency (JST)).
 He is also a Research Assistant with the Intelligent Systems Research Institute, National Institute of Advanced Industrial Science and Technology (AIST), Tsukuba.
-His current research interests include multi-quadrotor manipulation and learning-based control for robotics.
+His research objective is to integrate control theory and neuroscience to advance the field of machine intelligence & control.